git-aramirez/Domino/README.md

 UserName: ander@inalambria.com
 password: An#er32345InAsFd$

-##Libreries
+## Libraries
 1) Antd
 2) base-64

 ## Steps for Run project
 1) Open Visual Studio Code or your development enviroment and clone this repository
 2) execute the command "npm install"
-3) if the libreries aren't included then run "npm install" so execute the following commands:
+3) if the libraries aren't included then run "npm install" so execute the following commands:

 - "npm i antd"
 - "npm i base-64"